Harry Reid: Political positions

 Reid scored a lifetime conservative rating of 19% from the American Conservative Union (ACU), and a 2008 liberal rating of 70% from the Americans for Democratic Action (ADA).
-Other independent ratings include a 29% rating in 2003 from NARAL, the abortion rights lobbyists, an 85% rating from Planned Parenthood in 2013, and a B rating from the National Rifle Association.
+Other independent ratings include a 29% rating in 2003 from the abortion rights lobbyist organization NARAL, an 85% rating from Planned Parenthood in 2013, and a "B" rating from the NRA Political Victory Fund.

 Reid spearheaded several initiatives while in Congress.
 In 2006, Reid co-sponsored the Prevention First Amendment with Hillary Clinton, which would fund abortion prevention efforts such as giving women broader access to contraception.
 The bill faced Republican opposition and failed.
 In January 2007, Reid brought a Senate ethics reform bill to a vote to bar congressional members from accepting gifts, meals, and trips from lobbyists and organizations employing lobbyists, to bar Senators from borrowing corporate jets for travel, and to compel Senators to disclose names of sponsors, or authors, of bills and projects.
 The bill passed 96–2.
 In the 111th Congress, Reid shepherded the Patient Protection and Affordable Care Act (PPACA) through the Senate.

-Reid was initially a centrist Democrat, and he held anti-abortion views, and supported gun rights and opposed illegal immigration.
+Reid was initially a centrist Democrat, and he held anti-abortion views and supported gun rights and opposed illegal immigration.
 He was considered fiscally liberal and socially conservative.
 He believed that Roe v.
 Wade should be overturned, and in 1999, voted against an amendment that supported Roe.
 In 1998, he stated that he believed in a restricted right to abortion, stating that "abortions should be legal only when the pregnancy resulted from incest, rape, or when the life of the woman is endangered".
 He voted several times to ban the intact dilation and evacuation, or "partial-birth abortion" procedure.
 Reid supported embryonic stem cell research.
-Over the time, Reid shifted his support towards more progressive views.
+Over time, Reid's views became more progressive.

 Regarding same-sex marriage, Reid initially believed that "marriage should be between a man and a woman", but abandoned that position in favor of same-sex marriage in 2012.